Environmental Protection Agency (EPA).

 A. Does this Action Apply to Me?

 This action is directed to the public in general.
-This action may, however, be of interest to those persons who are interested in agricultural biotechnology or may be required to conduct testing of chemical substances under the Federal Food, Drug and Cosmetic Act (FFDCA), or the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
+This action may, however, be of interest to those persons interested in plant-pesticides or those persons who are or may be required to conduct testing of chemical substances under the Federal Food, Drug and Cosmetic Act (FFDCA), or the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
 Since other entities may also be interested, the Agency has not attempted to describe all the specific entities that may be affected by this action.
-If you have any questions regarding the applicability of this action to a particular entity, consult the person listed under FOR FURTHER INFORMATION CONTACT.
+If you have any questions regarding the applicability of this action to a particular entity, consult the person listed under For Further Information Contact.

 B. How Can I Get Additional Information, Including Copies of this Document and Other Related Documents?